Westhaven seawall upgrade

 - Futureproofing of infrastructure and services in the area.

-While the project is underway, please expect some noise and traffic disruption.
-Traffic management measures will be in place to ensure the safety of work crews, pedestrians, and vehicles.
-While every effort will be made to maintain traffic and pedestrian access, lane restrictions and detours may be necessary at times.
-Noise barriers will be used to mitigate noise nuisance where possible.
+Some noise and traffic disruptions are expected while the project underway.
+Traffic management measures are in place to ensure the safety of work crews, pedestrians, and vehicles.
+Although every effort is being made to maintain access, lane restrictions and detours may be necessary at times.
+Noise barriers are being used where possible to reduce disturbances.

-The construction will progress in stages and is expected to be finished by early 2025.
+The construction will progress in stages and is expected to be completed by March 2025.

 July 2024 update:

-We’re hitting another milestone in the seawall upgrade along Westhaven's northern reclamation Two barges are now in place and have started building the redesigned seawall that will protect our community, infrastructure, and assets from coastal flooding.
+We’ve hit another milestone in the seawall upgrade along Westhaven's northern reclamation.
+Two barges are now in place and have started building the redesigned seawall that will protect our community, infrastructure, and assets from coastal flooding.

 The images below show the work being undertaken in early July 2024.